AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/catalogs.md

     >[!CAUTION]
     >
-    >For now, Experience Decisioning exclusively supports the data types listed below.
-Any field falling outside these data types will not be available for use when creating a decision item.
+    >For now, Experience Decisioning exclusively supports the following data types: String, Integer, Boolean, Date, DateTime and Decisioning Asset.
+Any field falling outside these data types will not be available for use when authoring a decision item or a catalog.

-    >* String
-    >* Boolean
-    >* Number
+    The value that is input on an attribute with decisioning asset attribute is a public url.
+Most of the time this would point to an image.

     Detailed information on how to work with Adobe Experience Platform schemas is available in the [XDM System documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html).